Wellborn, Florida

 Wellborn is an unincorporated community in Suwannee County, Florida, United States.
 Wellborn is located near U.S. Route 90 (State Road 10), 11 mi east-southeast of Live Oak.
 It also includes County Roads 137 and 250.
 Wellborn has a post office with ZIP code 32094.

+Wellborn was established as a town in 1860.
+In the 1800’s there were many family farms and orchards established around Wellborn.
+The McClellan family had a Plantation just south of Wellborn in the 1830’s.
+Their home was a stagecoach stop.
+All that remains of the McClellan Plantation is the old family cemetery, with many graves dating from before the Civil War.
+Today Wellborn has many historic homes and stores dating from the late 1800’s and early 1900’s.